John Rolston, MD, PhD, Director of Epilepsy Surgery at Brigham and Women's Hospital, answers questions about epilepsy surgery.

 Diagnosis and Treatment

-Our neurosurgeons consult with the psychologists, neurologists and neuropsychologists of the Edward B. Bromfield Epilepsy program to determine if surgery is an appropriate treatment for a patient suffering from epileptic seizures.
-If surgery is deemed necessary, our neurosurgeons can perform a variety of surgical procedures that may result in control of seizures, including:
+If surgery is deemed necessary after an in-depth consultation with the multidisciplinary team, our neurosurgeons can perform a variety of surgical procedures that may result in control of seizures, including: